greg-raven/Uncommon-Sense/_drafts/all.md

 At the heart of western freedom and democracy is the belief that the individual man … is the touchstone of value, and all society, groups, the state, exist for his benefit.
 Therefore the enlargement of liberty for individual human beings must be the supreme goal and abiding practice of any western society.
 Robert F. Kennedy

 It is not the function of the government to keep the citizen from falling into error; it is the function of the citizen to keep the government from falling into error.
 Robert H. Jackson

-The priceless heritage of our society is the unrestricted constitutional right of each member to think as he will.
-Thought control is a copyright of totalitarianism, and we have no claim to it.
-Robert H. Jackson

 The very purpose of a Bill of Rights was to withdraw certain subjects from the vicissitudes of political controversy, to place them beyond the reach of majorities and officials and to establish them as legal principles to be applied by the courts.
 One's right to life, liberty, and property, to free speech, a free press, freedom of worship and assembly, and other fundamental rights may not be submitted to vote; they depend on the outcome of no elections.
 Justice Robert H. Jackson